 Research says you may sleep OK with a dog in the bed, but people sleep better with their dog off the bed and in the same room.

 Sleeping -- a lot -- is a big part of a dog's life.
 On average, your pooch sleeps somewhere between 12 and 14 hours a day.
-If yours is a puppy, he may need 18-20 hours a day.
+If yours is a puppy, they may need 18-20 hours a day.

 Dog beds, like dogs, come in all shapes and sizes.
 Finding a good one can be tricky.
 Dog beds, like dogs, are an awfully personal thing.